|Metamath Proof Explorer Home Page|| First >

 Substitution instances of schemes In Metamath, by default (i.e. when no distinct variable provisos are present; see below) there are no restrictions on substitutions that may be made into a scheme, provided we honor the metavariable types (wff variable or set variable).
 This is called direct substitution, in constrast to a more complicated "proper substitution" used in textbook predicate calculus.
 Consider, for example, axiom scheme ax-9, which can be abbreviated as " " (theorem scheme a9e), "there exists () an such that equals ."
 In traditional predicate calculus, the first argument (a variable) of the quantifier is considered "bound" in the wff serving as its second argument (i.e. in the quantifier's "scope"), otherwise it is "free."
 Substitutions must follow careful rules taking into account of whether the variable is bound or free at a given position.
 In the Metamath language, is merely a 2-place prefix connective or "operation" that evaluates to a wff, taking a set variable as its first argument and a wff as its second, with no built-in concept of bound or free.
 In a9e, we place no restriction on what actual variables may be substituted for bound metavariable and free metavariable .
 We can even substitute them with the same variable, seemingly at odds with the traditional rule that free and bound variables must not clash.
 (When we do need to prohibit certain substitutions, they are done with "distinct variable" provisos we describe below, that apply to a theorem as a whole without consideration of whether a variable's occurrence is free or bound.
-This makes all substitutions very simple.)
+This makes makes figuring out what substitutions are allowed very simple.)

 The expression " " is just a recipe for generating an infinite number of actual axioms.
 In an actual axiom such as "v3 v3 = v2," symbols v2 and v3 always represent distinct variables by definition, because they have different names.
 Another axiom that results from the recipe is "v3 v3 = v3," which has a different meaning but is still perfectly sound.
 On the other hand, when working with the actual axioms there is no rule that allows us to infer "v3 v3 = v3" from "v3 v3 = v2": they are independent axioms generated by the scheme.
 In the actual logic, the only rules of inference are the (infinite) specific instances of the modus ponens and generalization schemes—for example, from "v3 v3 = v2" we can infer "v6v3 v3 = v2" by generalization—and there is no substitution rule built in as a primitive notion.